gmorky/geomorphic-change/README.md

 * If input geotiffs have varying spatial resolutions, the code will resample them all to match the input dataset with the lowest spatial resolution.

-* The quality of the output elevation change maps should be inspected carefully before assuming that the geomorphic change values and their uncertainties are accurate.
+* The quality of the output elevation change maps should be inspected carefully before assuming that the geomorphic change computations are meaningful or accurate.

 ## Installation

-After downloading the repository, add it to your MATLAB path including all subdirectories as `addpath(genpath('/path/to/geomorphicChange'))`.
+After downloading the repository, add it to your MATLAB path including all subdirectories as `addpath(genpath('/path/to/geomorphic-change'))`.
 Also add the required HEXIMAP shared library as `addpath('/path/to/heximap/main/shared')`.

 ## Usage